kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/04b-create-edit-flow-stores.md

 exports.updateStore = async (req, res) => {
   // find and update the store
   const store = await Store.findOneAndUpdate({ _id: req.params.id }, req.body, {
-    new: true, // returns the new store instead of the old owner
+    new: true, // returns the new store instead of the old one
     runValidators: true,
   }).exec();
   // Redirect them to the store and tell them it worked